jcurl/RJCP.DLL.Log/apps/DltDump/docs/pcap.md

 The supported protocols are:

+- 0x88A8 - 802.1ad Q-in-Q header.
+Expect to be followed by 0x8100.
+  - 0x9100 and 0x8100 are also supported as Q-in-Q header
-* 0x8100 - 802.1q Virtual LAN
+- 0x8100 - 802.1q Virtual LAN
-  * If present, the next two bytes represent the VLAN and Priority Code Point.
+  - If present, the next two bytes represent the VLAN and Priority Code Point.
-* 0x99FE - TECMP
+- 0x99FE - TECMP
-* 0x0800 - IPv4
+- 0x0800 - IPv4

 ## 6. TECMP Protocol